-RNs whose highest educational attainment is a BSN have a much broader range of options than ADN-RNs, as these BSNs are often the minimum degree required to be hired as a nursing administrator.
+RNs with a BSN’s highest educational attainment have a much broader range of options than ADN-RNs, as these BSNs are often the minimum degree required to be hired as a nursing administrator.
 Although MSNs are often desired, it is possible that a BSN-RN with enough supervisory and leadership experience could be hired instead.

-Although MSNs are not always required to find employment as a nurse administrator, they are often desired.
+Although MSNs are not always required to find employment as nurse administrators, they are often desired.
 Those with MSN degrees or higher and years of experience in supervisory roles will be quite competitive in the nursing administration job marketplace.

 Step 7: Pursue Professional Certification (Optional, Timeline Varies)